dee912/project-4-server/README.md

 ![home page](./images/home.png)

-* For the home page I wanted it to have a bit more to it than just a logo
+* For the home page I wanted it to have a bit more to it than just a logo.
 * I set up the design to show 6 featured stores.
 * The 6 stores are randomly generated each time with the following code: